-ifMIB MODULE-IDENTITY LAST-UPDATED "9611031355Z" ORGANIZATION "IETF Interfaces MIB Working Group" CONTACT-INFO Keith McCloghrie Cisco Systems, Inc. 170 West Tasman Drive San Jose, CA 95134-1706 US 408-526-5260 kzm@cisco.com" DESCRIPTION "The MIB module to describe generic objects for network interface sub-layers.
-This MIB is an updated version of MIB-II's ifTable, and incorporates the extensions defined in RFC 1229."
-"9602282155z" REVISION DESCRIPTION "Revisions made by the Interfaces MIB WG."
-"9311082155z" REVISION DESCRIPTION "Initial revision, published as part of RFC 1573." $::= \{ mib-2 31 \}$ ifMIBObjects OBJECT IDENTIFIER ::= { ifMIB 1 } interfaces OBJECT IDENTIFIER ::= { mib-2 2 } OwnerString ::= TEXTUAL-CONVENTION DISPLAY-HINT "255a" STATUS current DESCRIPTION "This data type is used to model an administratively assigned name of the owner of a resource.
-This information is taken from the NVT ASCII character set.
-It is suggested that this name contain one or more of the following: ASCII form of the manager station's transport address, management station name (e.g., domain name), network management personnel's name, location, or phone number.
-In some cases the agent itself will be the owner of an entry.
-In these cases, this string shall be set to a string starting with 'agent'."
-OCTET STRING (SIZE(0..255)) SYNTAX
+'''

+REVISION "200006140000Z"

+DESCRIPTION

+"Clarifications agreed upon by the Interfaces MIB WG, and

+published as RFC 2863."

+"199602282155z"

+REVISION

+DESCRIPTION

+"Revisions made by the Interfaces MIB WG, and published in

+RFC 2233."

+REVISION

+"199311082155Z"

+DESCRIPTION

+"Initial revision, published as part of RFC 1573."

+::= \{ mib-2 31 \}

+ifMIBObjects OBJECT IDENTIFIER ::= { ifMIB 1 }

+interfaces OBJECT IDENTIFIER ::= { mib-2 2 }

+-- Textual Conventions

+-- OwnerString has the same semantics as used in RFC 1271

+OwnerString ::= TEXTUAL-CONVENTION

+DISPLAY-HINT "255a"

+STATUS

+deprecated

+DESCRIPTION

+"This data type is used to model an administratively

+assigned name of the owner of a resource.
+This information

+is taken from the NVT ASCII character set.
+It is suggested

+that this name contain one or more of the following: ASCII

+form of the manager station's transport address, management

+station name (e.g., domain name), network management

+personnel's name, location, or phone number.
+In some cases

+the agent itself will be the owner of an entry.
+In these

+cases, this string shall be set to a string starting with

+'agent'."

+SYNTAX

+OCTET STRING (SIZE(0..255))

+-- InterfaceIndex contains the semantics of ifIndex and should be used

+-- for any objects defined in other MIB modules that need these semantics.

+InterfaceIndex ::= TEXTUAL-CONVENTION

+DISPLAY-HINT "d"

+STATUS

+current

+DESCRIPTION

+'''

-McCloghrie & Kastenholz Standards Track [Page 27] -- InterfaceIndex contains the semantics of ifIndex and -- should be used for any objects defined on other mib -- modules that need these semantics.
-InterfaceIndex ::= TEXTUAL-CONVENTION DISPLAY-HINT "d" STATUS current DESCRIPTION "A unique value, greater than zero, for each interface or interface sub-layer in the managed system.
+"A unique value, greater than zero, for each interface or interface sub-layer in the managed system.
 It is recommended that values are assigned contiguously starting from 1.
-The value for each interface sublayer must remain constant at least from one reinitialization of the entity's network management system to the next re-initialization."
+The value for each interface sub-layer must remain constant at least from one re-initialization of the entity's network management system to the next re-initialization."
 SYNTAX Integer32 (1..2147483647) InterfaceIndexOrZero ::= TEXTUAL-CONVENTION DISPLAY-HINT "d" STATUS current DESCRIPTION "This textual convention is an extension of the InterfaceIndex convention.
 The latter defines a greater than zero value used to identify an interface or interface sub-layer in the managed system.
 This extension permits the additional value of zero. the value zero is object-specific and must therefore be defined as part of the description of any object which uses this syntax.
 Examples of the usage of zero might include situations where interface was unknown, or when none or all interfaces need to be referenced."
-SYNTAX Integer32 (0..2147483647) ifNumber OBJECT-TYPE SYNTAX Integer32 MAX-ACCESS read-only STATUS current DESCRIPTION "The number of network interfaces (regardless of their current state) present on this system." ::= { interfaces 1 }
+SYNTAX Integer32 (0..2147483647) ifNumber OBJECT-TYPE SYNTAX Integer32 MAX-ACCESS read-only STATUS current DESCRIPTION "The number of network interfaces (regardless of their current state) present on this system." ::= { interfaces 1 } ifTableLastChange OBJECT-TYPE SYNTAX TimeTicks MAX-ACCESS read-only STATUS current DESCRIPTION "The value of sysUpTime at the time of the last creation or deletion of an entry in the ifTable.
+If the number of entries has been unchanged since the last re-initialization of the local network management subsystem, then this object contains a zero value." ::= { ifMIBObjects 5 } -- the Interfaces table -- The Interfaces table contains information on the entity's